easai/tortoiseorm-crud/README.md

 ```sql
 CREATE DATABASE database_name;
 ```
 This command creates a new database with the specified name in your MySQL server.
+For other MySQL commends, go to [MySQL Cheatsheet](https://github.com/easai/mysql-cheatsheet).

 ### Install Tortoise ORM
 To install Tortoise ORM, you can use the following command: